jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Life thus has a two step process.
 One age of growth, the other of diversification.
 And this explains sooooo much of our politics today.
 The Industrial Age was one of world-wide growth.
 The second step, Internet Age, is one of diversification.
 And we're in this diversification phase right now.
 But nobody knows it, because we still use the Right/Left, era of mass-production philosophy of the Industrial Age.

-So Trump and Brexit were unconscious choices made by people who want diversification of the Industrial Age.
+So Trump and Brexit were inevitable.
+Our society wants to diversity after the Industrial Age.
 This is part of the game of civilization we all play, but few see the entireity of.
 That's why the established powers of the Industrial Age were so suprised, and have so much hatred, for nativist politics in the West.
 Although nativist politics isn't the future.
 Like the English Civil War, they're using old philosophies to try and make fundamental change.
 Only Techvolution, conscious adaptation using modern tools, is the new philosophy for our new Internet Age.

-I plan to write a textbook on Techvolution (How to See the Matrix), I'll love to now delve more into the the game of civilization for you.
-And teach you how to decode the trends of history.
-What a civil war is, how to predict a revolution, and so forth.
+I plan to write a textbook on Techvolution (How to See the Matrix), I'll love to now delve more into the the game of civilization for you., and teach you how to decode the trends of history: what a civil war is, how to predict a revolution, and so forth.
 The game defines our lives in so many ways, because it determines the roles we play in our lives.
 The accident of birth to parents, geography, or time-period makes us antagonists, protagonists, extras and player gods.
 Few people understand their role, and a insight might help you choose Techvolution.
 But that'll come later.
 Hopefully.

 ## The End of One Game, and the Beginning of a New One